10 Physics Research Opportunities for High School Students

 Selectivity: Moderate

 If you’re interested in astrophysics in particular, YSPA provides high school seniors two weeks of online astronomy classes before they arrive on campus.
-Afterwards, the next four weeks are spent on research from the original data collected from Leitner Observatory’s telescopes.
-Beyond its academic and research obligations, the program provides a great opportunity for students to engage in campus life at Yale.
+Afterward, the next four weeks are spent on research using the original data collected from Leitner Observatory’s telescopes.
+Beyond its academic and research opportunities, the program provides a great way for students to engage with campus life at Yale.

 Selectivity: Very high

-Another opportunity for students aspiring to study astrophysics can explore one of three available programs offered by the Summer Science Program.
-For five weeks, high school juniors engage in research in near-earth asteroid orbit determination at one of the following colleges: New Mexico State University, the University of Colorado Boulder, and University of North Carolina Chapel Hill.
-After the conclusion of the program, students receive a letter of completion and can ask a faculty member to include a letter of recommendation in their college application.
+Another opportunity for students aspiring to study astrophysics is to explore one of three programs offered by the Summer Science Program.
+For five weeks, high school juniors engage in research in near-earth asteroid orbit determination at one of the following colleges: New Mexico State University, the University of Colorado Boulder, and the University of North Carolina Chapel Hill.
+After the conclusion of the program, students receive a letter of completion and can ask a faculty member to write a letter of recommendation for their college application.

 Costs: $8,400, financial aid available